strager/upnet/RATIONALE.md

     resource name becomes invalid (or at least does not reference the resource intended).
 This is either very unfortunate or a security risk.

-2. Another resource may be have the same name as the resource.
+2. Another resource may be have the same name.
 There may be 30 unique resources named "`funny picture.jpeg`"; it is difficult to identify which resource is desired.
 Forgery of resources becomes trivial because of this flaw.

 3. The name of the resource may change.
 A Youtube video can be copied to Vimeo, but remain the exact same video.
 The funny picture can be renamed or uploaded as-is to a different service.

     If the resource under the name is changed or deleted, the desired resource may still exists, but only under a different name.
 In addition, multiple